yonkeenn/yonkeenn/README.md

 - 👋 Hi, I’m Jhon Vargas Reyes, Electronic Engineer and Master on Computer Science Candidate.
 - 👀 I’m interested in Computer Science things like AI, Machine Learning, Optimizacion and Python, JavaScript Programming.
-- 🌱 I’m currently I'am trying to create a blog/portafolio in Machine Learning things, https://yonkeenn.com
+- 🌱 I’m currently trying to create a blog/portafolio in Machine Learning things, https://yonkeenn.com
 - 💞️ I’m looking to collaborate on Data Science Projects related to computer vision and NLP.
 - 📫 You can contac me in my personal email: jhon.vargasr@gmail.com